tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 ### Portfolio Construction with Optimization: Managing the Risk & Returns Trade-Off Efficiently

-Let's go now on the first approach for managing risk in portfolio construction, with the optimization approach in the mean-variance framework.
+Now, let's see our first tool for managing risk in portfolio construction, with the optimization approach in the mean-variance framework.
 We'll first address the simple mean-variance portfolio, then tackle the case with portfolio construction in the context of a benchmark.
 We'll see that the last case is just a slight variation from the simple mean-variance portfolio.

 #### Simple Mean-Variance Portfolio

-In the Markowitz framework, the mean-variance investor considers maximizing the expected return of the portfolio under a volatility constraint:
+In the Markowitz framework, the mean-variance investor considers maximizing the expected return of the portfolio under a volatility constraint (Roncalli, 2023):

 \begin{equation*}
 \begin{aligned}